-Jean-Luc Godard – 89 on 3 December 2019 – makes probably the most charmless films in the history of cinema.
+Jean-Luc Godard – who died on 13 September 2022 at 91 – made probably the most charmless films in the history of cinema.
 But this statement should be read as a description not a judgment.

 His films highlight the extent to which other directors rely on charm to make their movies acceptable: the charms of narrative, character, theme, story, spectacle, display, ‘content’, personality, photography, fluidity of editing, voyeurism, spectator distance, personal involvement, ‘realism’ or wilful fantasy.